Why Rest Feels Uncomfortable When You're Burnt Out

 - Mairi Joyce

-Many people assume burnout means collapsing from exhaustion.
-Sometimes it looks like being unable to sit still.
+Many people assume burnout means collapsing from exhaustion, but sometimes it looks like being unable to sit still.

-The emails are answered.
-The to-do list is quieter.
-No one needs anything from you for the next hour.
+You finally get a chance to sit down.
+The emails are answered, the to-do list is quieter, no one needs anything from you for the next hour.
 Or maybe it's finally the weekend after a long draining week.
 Either way this is the moment you’ve been working towards, when you finally get to rest.

 And yet instead of feeling calm, you feel… unsettled, restless, irritable and anxious.
 A strange, twitchy sense that you should probably get back up and do something.
 Your mind starts scanning for tasks and you suddenly remember the kitchen cupboards need cleaned out.